 Literal translation: the cat watching from the tree.

 Translation: a cautious person, someone who prefers to observe people first before initiating a conversation.

-Teacher then asked us, one by one, if we fit this type of personality.
-My response was - it depends on my mood.
+Our teacher then asked us, one by one, if we fit this type of personality.
+My response?
+It depends on my mood.

-During a visit with the in-laws, Dutchman had to settle some money-related matters with the Dutch father.
-I overheard Dutch father-in-law saying to him, "Boter bij de vis."
+During a visit with the in-laws, my Dutchman had to settle some money-related matters with his Dutch father.
+I overheard my Dutch father-in-law saying to him, "Boter bij de vis."
 He later explained to me what it meant.